What’s the most you’ll pay with a payday loan?

 One of the main concerns people have with payday loans is the costs.
 How much will I be charged?
 What are the interest rates?
 What if I can't pay my loan back?
-Many payday lenders have attempted to be transparent with their fee structure, outlining what you will and might be charged when you decide to take out a loan with them.
-This still doesn't make the process of comparing these loans any easier.
+Many payday lenders have attempted to be transparent with their fee structures, outlining what you will and might be charged when you decide to take out a loan with them.

 It can be expensive to borrow small amounts of money and borrowing may not solve your money problems.